ncleves/mini-pascal-parser/README.md

 # mini-pascal-parser
 A parser written in Perl that reads in a file of source code and then tells the user if it's syntactically correct in accordance with the Mini Pascal language.

+Specify in terminal the filename of the source code for the parser to analyze.
+Enter 'perl parser.pl sourcecode.txt' to test the validity of the example sourecode text file.

 Here is the grammar for the modified Mini Pascal language:

   \<program> ::= program \<progname> \<compound stmt>